 10:30-12:00: Registration with coffee and tea, East Wing Lounge

-13:05-14:00: Kara Jones (University of Bath) Library services have evolved to meet the demands of technology, changes in learning activities and research methods and delivery of information and knowledge.
+13:05-13:55: Kara Jones (University of Bath) “Getting there from here: changes for academic librarians supporting research” Library services have evolved to meet the demands of technology, changes in learning activities and research methods and delivery of information and knowledge.
 Library staffing structures and expertise have developed to meet the needs of our users.
 Knowing this, how can we anticipate future changes and what might be some of the drivers influencing this change

 15:30-16:15: Catherine Parker (University of Huddersfield) “The Game of Open Access” was created by library staff at the University of Huddersfield to engage researchers with the key concepts and tools required to meet Open Access mandates.
 Through the use of playful learning, it aims to develop an understanding of the role of Open Access through the initial idea for an article to its acceptance for publication.
 The game has been played by researchers and librarians in the context of library roadshows and in Open Access information sessions & DARTS6 delegates will have the opportunity to play the game themselves during the session.